RoyNisimov/CLCSHU/README.md

 * #### Known Message XOR
    Known message XOR is a way to get the key if you know the ciphertext and the plaintext.

-   You might get more than one key, for example if your message was 'test' and the key was 'key', the cipher text will be '1f000a1f' in bytes.
+   You might get more than one key, for example if your message was 'test' and the key was 'key', the cipher text will be '1f000a1f' in hex.
    But after running through the function the key is going to be 'keyk'